Pennsylvania cleaning business license and insurance requirements

 Jump ahead to learn about:

-5 steps to starting a cleaning business in Pennsylvania
+5 steps to starting a cleaning business in PA

 1. Register your business with the state

-Before filing your documents to register your business in PA, you must decide how to set up your business.
-In this state, licensing and insurance requirements for a cleaning business will vary depending on the type of cleaning services you will offer.
-These are the first points you need to cover in the registration process:
+Before filing your documents to register, you must decide how to set up your residential cleaning or commercial cleaning business.
+In Pennsylvania, licensing and insurance requirements for a cleaning business vary depending on the type of cleaning services you will offer.

-The Pennsylvania Department of State has a really handy dedicated website for getting your business set up.
+The Pennsylvania Department of State has a handy dedicated website for getting your business set up.
 You’ll need to create a user profile here to register online.
-If you’re not filing online, there is a list of registration forms you may need.
+If you’re not filing online, registration forms are available.

 2. File a fictitious business statement